YunoHost/doc/pages/02.administer/10.install/install.md

 {% if at_home %}
 - A [reasonable ISP](/isp), preferably with a good and unlimited upstream bandwidth
 {% if not virtualbox %}
-- An ethernet cable (RJ-45) to connect your server to your router. {% if rpi012 %} (Or, for Rasperry Pi Zero : and USB OTG or a wifi Dongle) {% endif %}
+- An ethernet cable (RJ-45) to connect your server to your router. {% if rpi012 %} (Or, for Raspberry Pi Zero : and USB OTG or a wifi Dongle) {% endif %}
 {% endif %}
 - A computer to read this guide, flash the image and access your server.
 {% else %}